three-halves/MEGAMINER-2024-Flattened/Games/Magomachy/rules.md

 ### Wizard
 The big one!
 Your Wizard is your main pawn of the game, but you won't have immediate access to it.
 Instead, you'll use your Player to select a specialty (aggressive, defensive, sustaining, strategic) via chooseWizard() on your first turn, and then use the Player's reference to the newly created Wizard on subsequent turns to actually play the game.

+One thing to note is that most Wizard attributes are either meant for our Visualizer or are just not implemented.
+What you will need to carry about are:
+1. tile: the Tile your Wizard is located at
+2. aether: resource to be spent on spells
+3. health: how much more damage you can take before losing
+4. hasCast: whether you cast a spell this turn
+5. speed: number of moves per turn
+6. movementLeft: number of remaining moves this turn
+7. specialty: the exact kind of Wizard you are

 On each turn, your Wizard will be allowed to move up to two spaces, barring buffs and debuffs.
 To do this, call the Wizard's move() function for each single-tile movement you want to make.